Makes bleach and cleaning products so associated with the Clorox name that switching requires paperwork, not just a choice.

 What does this company depend on?

-The production and distribution system depends on a continuous supply of sodium hypochlorite chemicals, plastic packaging materials for bottles and containers, and allocated shelf space at Walmart and Target.
-Beyond bleach, the portfolio also depends on Glad trash bag manufacturing partnerships and Burt's Bees natural ingredient sourcing networks.
+Clorox cannot operate without a steady supply of sodium hypochlorite, plastic packaging materials for its bottles and containers, and shelf space allocated by Walmart and Target.
+It also depends on Glad trash bag manufacturing partnerships and Burt's Bees natural ingredient sourcing networks for its broader product range.

 Who depends on this company?